FabienHaury/TidyTuesday/Data visualization/Agricultural Production Statistics in New Zealand/README.md

 ## Methodologies

 The main goal of this project is not to answer a specific research question but to **develop effective and insightful graphics**.
-The *Methodologies* section will be expanded in the [Visualization](#visualization) part, describing the reasoning and design choices behind each visualization.
+The *Methodologies* section will be expanded in the [Visualization breakdown](#visualization-breakdown) part, describing the reasoning and design choices behind each visualization.

 ---